-79. "An Interview with George Brecht by Gislind Nabakowski" (1974), in Martin, An Introduction to George Brecht's Book of the Tumbler on Fire, 93.

-80. Yet this structure by no means precludes one from staging performance- or objectbased "realizations"-Brecht himself performed several versions of Drip Music in the early 1960s, which range from explicit action (pouring water from a pitcher) to simply setting up a situation (a wet rag hanging over a bucket).
+79. &quot;An Interview with George Brecht by Gislind Nabakowski" (1974) in Martin, An Introduction, p.
+93. 80.
+Yet this structure by no means precludes one from staging performance- or object-based "realizations"-Brecht himself performed several versions of Drip Music in the early 1960s, which range from explicit action (pouring water from a pitcher) to simply setting up a situation (a wet rag hanging over a bucket).

-81. This process of paring down is verified by notes from 1961, in which handwritten notebook drafts are edited, and blocks of more explanatory text crossed out; Dick Higgins papers, Getty Research Library (870613).
+81. This process of paring down is verified by (so far unpublished) notes from 1961, in which handwritten notebook drafts are edited, and blocks of more explanatory text crossed-out; Dick Higgins papers, Getty Research Library (870613).